SecretNest/ImageStore/doc/cmdlet/SameFile/SelectSameFile.md

 ## Functions
   * Button - Mark as Ignored: Marks the selected items as ignored.
   * Button - Mark as Not Ignored: Marks the selected item as normal, not ignored.
   * Button - Auto Select: Checks all but one items in each same file group as manual selection.
+It will follow the order of folder specified if more than one specified.
   * Checkbox - Prevent Non-reserved Selection: Prevents checking all items in one same file group.
 Will uncheck one item automatically when user attempt to check all items in one same file group.
   * Checkbox - Hide Auto Dealt: Hides all groups dealt automatically already.
   * Button - OK: Returns the checked items.